NeelMalwatkar/gossip-push-sum-sim/readme.md

 1. **Full**: Every node is connected to every other node.
 2. **Line**: Nodes are arranged in a line, each connected to its immediate neighbors.
 3. **3D Grid**: Nodes are arranged in a three-dimensional grid.
-4. **Imperfect 3D Grid**: A 3D grid with additional random connections.
+4. **Imperfect 3D Grid**: A 3D grid with an additional random connection.

 ## Algorithms